A journey by canoe down the Mississippi River

 About Captain Richard Suleski

 Richard A. Suleski, Jr. is 28 years old.
 At the age of 17, he joined the Merchant Marine and participated in Operation Desert Shield aboard the USNS Regulus, delivering the 2nd Armored Cavalry Division to Dhahran, Saudi Arabia.
 From the age of 20 to 24 he was a Real Estate Broker, ranking in the top 3% nationally.
 Tired of working 12-hour days, he decided to quit his job and see America.
 Over the next year, Rich pedaled an old Schwinn bicycle 10,982 miles through the contiguous 48 states of the Union.
 He wrote a book about the journey called Ten Thousand Miles of America.
 Five weeks after finishing that journey, he became the 1st Mate on the paddlewheel steamboat Julia Belle Swain.
 It is one of the last genuine paddlewheel steamboats left in America.
 This authentic steamer plies Mark Twain’s favorite part of the Mississippi River, between Prairie du Chien, Wisconsin and Winona, Minnesota.
 This winter, Rich received the rank of Captain and is currently piloting the P.A.
 Denny, a sternwheeler based in Charleston, West Virginia.
 Articles were written about the journey Ten Thousand Miles of America in several small-town newspapers, the Milwaukee Journal-Sentinel, and the Arizona Daily Sun.
 Later this summer, Rich will be featured in an upcoming PBS documentary entitled Main Stream.
 He is currently writing his second non-fiction title, about his most recent travels, entitled The Soul of America.
 Rich will be making his third attempt to canoe the Mississippi later this year, or early next year.
-Ten Thousand Miles of America and The Soul of America and his other adventures can be found at his Web site.
-[No longer available.]
+Ten Thousand Miles of America and The Soul of America and his other adventures can be found on his website.
+[Sorry, Rich’s website is no longer available.]

-Obituary.
 A fond farewell, Rich.

-Obituary: Richard A. “Captain Rich” Suleski Jr., is gone doing what he loved.
+Richard A. “Captain Rich” Suleski Jr., is gone doing what he loved.
 Rich died Saturday, June 16, 2007, on the bike trail, at 35 years of age.
 He had so many adventures in his short life on earth.
 He was a Merchant Marine at 19 years of age, taking him to the Persian Gulf.
 He was a Realtor, worked for the Salvation Army and was a riverboat captain on a steamboat, the Julia Belle Swain.
 At age 25, he bicycled all 48 states.
 Rich self-published his own book “Ten Thousand Miles of America.”
 He had a podcast called “The Dairy Air Good Time Hour.”
 Finally, he was a student and security guard at Carroll College, working to complete his degree in journalism in 2008.
 We will all miss his great sense of adventure and humor.

 Rich always said he found God in nature, now he is on his last great adventure where he will surely find God.